8th -12th Grade Program 5780 (2019-2020 Academic Year):

 Congregation Beth Shalom aims to engage teens and keep them involved in Jewish life through a wide variety of social opportunities, Shabbat and Holiday experiences, formal and informal learning opportunities, and opportunities to work or volunteer with our youth.
 We strive to meet the needs of different teens in our community by offering experiences that cater towards all different interests, skills, and learning styles.

-We are thrilled to offer the following opportunities; many of which are brand new for the 2017-2018 academic year.
+We are thrilled to offer the following opportunities.
 All of the opportunities are available for CBS members and nonmembers.
-If you have any questions or comments about our teen program, please get in touch with Rachel Wachtel, CBS Education and Youth Director.
+If you have any questions or comments about our teen program, please get in touch with Rachel Wachtel, CBS Education and Youth Director

 Register for the teen programs of your choice